shangab/slim-swagger/README.md

 # Slim Swagger Middleware

 This is a Slim PHP middleware that automatically generates and serves Swagger (OpenAPI) documentation for your Slim routes.
 It supports dynamic route scanning, including GET, POST, PUT, PATCH, and DELETE methods, and generates detailed documentation without requiring external annotation libraries.
-This project was created on need for a project I am working on, I used to do backend with `python FatAPI`, which has swagger embeded in it out of the box, this is the awesomeness of `python`.
+This project was created for a project I am working on in `php`.
+I used to do backend with `python FatAPI` or `.NET`, which both have swagger UI embeded in them, out of the box.
+However in `php` swagger is tricky.

-I wanted the same in `php` in my new project but the easist I found is `zircote/swagger-php` which requires a lot of annotations it I am get it right.
-Therfore, I fell into `Slim-PHP` and started to build this middleware.
-The first version that you see below in the screenshot was built in a hurry in a single day, but the roadmap will increase the middleware power.
+I wanted the same in `php` in my new project but the easiest I found is `zircote/swagger-php` which requires a lot of annotations if I am got it right.
+I loved the way `slim-php` is light, powerful and scalable, Therefore, I started to build this middleware.
+The first version that you see below in the screenshot was built in a hurry in a single day, but the future roadmap will increase the middleware power.

-All the best, use and spread it.
+All the best wishes, use, recommend, star, fork, contribute, spread and enjoy it.

 ## Features